 Description - What happened?
-Feelings - What were you thinking and feeling? reenings - what were you thinking and reening?
+Feelings - What were you thinking and feeling?
 Evaluation - What was good and bad about the experience?

 Analysis - What sense can you make of the situation?
-Conclusion - What else could you have done?
-Action plan - If it arose again, what would you do?
+Conclusion - What else could yo ou have done?
+Action Plan - If it arose again, w hat would you do?
+Nursing Student Signature Date: Preceptor/Associate Preceptor Signature Date:

-Nursing student signature Preceptor/Associate Preceptor/ Practitioner Registered with NMBI/ signature Date: